Starting a restaurant is a dream for people that enjoy the aromas, ambience, and atmosphere of the food industry.

 - The music you’re considering and any soundproofing required.

 - What the bathrooms will look like.

-As a restaurant owner, all the HR responsibilities lie with you.
+Restaurant owners often underestimate that all the HR responsibilities lie with them.
 That includes hiring, firing, appraisals and everything else.
-This is why working in a restaurant beforehand is beneficial.
+This is why working in a restaurant before starting a restaurant is beneficial.
 You’ll be able to tell when someone is potentially underperforming.